Dipamc77/dipamc77.github.io/_pages/about.md

 I aspire to be a researcher in deep learning.
 Particularly I'm interested in deep reinforcement learning and meta learning for reinforcement learning.
 Some of the current research problems I wish to work on are as follows:

 - Generalization of deep reinforcement learning algorithms
-- Meta-Learning for deep learning
+- Meta Learning for deep reinforcement learning
-- Unsupervised learning for reinforcement learning
+- Unsupervised Learning for deep reinforcement learning